shraddhavp/new_repo/README.md

 which can be downloaded and filled if the resume that user has is not in the specified format.

-# Technologies and tools used
+# Technologies and tools used📂
 * Tensorflow
 * Programming language -Python
 * Keras